NREL/EnergyPlus/design/FY2021/NFP-Waterside-Economizer.md

                                       sensOut,
                                       latOut);

-    New simulate call using override for HVACSystemData::simulate:
+            **New simulate call for CoilWaterSystem using override for HVACSystemData::simulate:**

             } else if (SELECT_CASE_var == CoilWaterSystem) {
                 // 'CoilSystem:Cooling:Water'